rasitayaz/flutter-pie-menu/README.md

 ),
 ```

-> 💡 Don't forget that you can only use `PieMenu` as a descendant of a `PieCanvas` widget.
+> 💡 Note that `PieMenu` must be a descendant of a `PieCanvas` widget.

-Wrap your page, or any other desired widget for drawing the menu and the background overlay, with `PieCanvas` widget.
+Wrap your page, or any other desired widget for drawing the menu and the background overlay, with the `PieCanvas` widget.

-For instance, if you want the menu to be displayed at the forefront, wrap your `Scaffold` with a `PieCanvas` like following:
+For instance, if you want the menu to be displayed at the forefront, wrap your `Scaffold` with a `PieCanvas` as follows:

 ```dart
 PieCanvas(